What Are Exosomes?

 When exosomes reach an acceptor cell, the following processes may occur:

 - Internalization: Exosomes can be internalized by the acceptor cell through various endocytic pathways, such as clathrin-mediated endocytosis, caveolin-mediated endocytosis, macropinocytosis, or phagocytosis.
-Once internalized, the exosomes and their contents can be trafficked to different cellular compartments, such as endosomes or lysosomes.
+Once internalized, the exosomes and their contents can be trafficked to different cellular compartments, such as endosomes or lysosomes, highlighting their importance in recipient cell functionality.

-- Fusion: In some cases, exosomes may directly fuse with the plasma membrane of the acceptor cell, thereby releasing their cargo into the cytosol.
-This process allows the rapid transfer of exosomal cargo (lipids,proteins and nucleic acids) into the target cell.
+- Fusion: In some cases, exosome stem cell therapy may directly fuse with the plasma membrane of the acceptor cell, thereby releasing their cargo into the cytosol.
+This process allows the rapid transfer of exosomal cargo (lipids, proteins, and nucleic acids) into the target cell, enhancing the therapeutic effect.

 - Cargo transfer and functional effects: The cargo molecules within exosomes, such as proteins, lipids, and nucleic acids, can have various practical effects on the acceptor cell.
-These molecules may influence the recipient cell’s gene expression, metabolism, or other cellular processes, resulting in cell behavior, function, or phenotype changes.
+These molecules may influence the recipient cell’s gene expression, metabolism, or other cellular processes, resulting in changes in cell behavior, function, or phenotype.

-To learn more about Exosomes uses in functional medicine or genetic testing services please contact us.
+To learn more about Exosomes use in functional medicine is gaining attention for their ability to mediate communication between different cell types. or genetic testing services please contact us.

 Published Clinical Citations

 [4] ^ Urbanelli, Lorena, Sandra Buratta, Krizia Sagini, Giuseppina Ferrara, Marco Lanni, and Carla Emiliani.
-2015.
+2015, was a significant year for the advancement of exosome-based therapies.
 Exosome-based strategies for Diagnosis and Therapy.
 Recent patents on CNS drug discovery, no. 1. https://www.ncbi.nlm.nih.gov/pubmed/26133463